Vatican defends China bishop negotiations on eve of US visit | Law-Order

 Details of the 2018 accord never were released.
 Francis has said it involves a process of dialogue, including over the nomination of bishop candidates, but that he has the final say.
 Vatican officials have acknowledged the agreement is far from ideal and represented the best agreement it could get.
 They said that if the Vatican didn't hammer out something new, there was a risk of the Catholic Church in China becoming irrevocably split.

-The Rev. Bernardo Cervellera, a China-watcher and editor of the Catholic news agency AsiaNews, said the accord hadn't borne much fruit in the past two years other than preventing a possible schism if China continued nominating bishops without the pope's consent.
-"However, the fact remains that during all this time, there has been an increase in the persecution and control of diverse (religious) communities, both underground and official," he said in an interview.
+The Rev. Bernardo Cervellera, a China-watcher and editor of the Catholic news agency AsiaNews, said the accord hadn't borne much fruit in the past two years other than preventing a possible schism if China continued nominating bishops without the pope's consent..

-As evidence, Cervellera cited restrictions forbidding children to attend Mass or receive religious education, as well as reports of even official churches in China coming under televised surveillance.
-"It's clear that the Vatican wants this (deal) because it hopes that this little, fragile thing can grow into other aspects of the life of the church," he said.

-China, for its part, has defended its treatment of religious groups, including restrictions on minors attending religious services.
-Recent actions that followed Beijing's long-standing policies on Muslim groups reflect China's increasingly harsh approach toward all ethnic and religious minorities under the Communist Party's leader, President Xi Jinping.

 ALSO READ